Sarcoidosis is a disease in which inflammation occurs in the lymph nodes, lungs, liver, eyes, skin, and/or other tissues.

 Sarcoidosis symptoms will often get better without treatment.

-If the eyes, heart, nervous system, or lungs are affected, corticosteroid medicine is usually prescribed.
+If the eyes, heart, nervous system, or lungs are affected, corticosteroids are usually prescribed.
 This medicine may need to be taken for 1 to 2 years.

-Medicines that suppress the immune system (immunosuppressive medicines) are sometimes also needed.
+Medicines that suppress the immune system are sometimes also needed.

 In rare cases, people with very severe heart or lung damage (end-stage disease) may need an organ transplant.

-Many people with sarcoidosis are not seriously ill, and they get better without treatment.
+Many people with sarcoidosis are not seriously ill, and get better without treatment.
 Up to half of all people with the disease get better in 3 years without treatment.
 People whose lungs are affected may develop lung damage.

 Overall death rate from sarcoidosis is less than 5%.
 Causes of death include:

-Judson MA, Morgenthau AS, Baughman RP.
+Judson MA, Koth LL, Baughman RP.
 Sarcoidosis.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 66.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 93.

-Last reviewed on: 6/22/2015
+Last reviewed on: 5/30/2021

-Reviewed by: Denis Hadjiliadis, MD, MHS, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.